omisolaidowu/kane-bisect/README.md

 # kane-bisect — Book Search Demo App

-**kane-bisect** watches your repo, catches regressions with real browser tests, finds the exact commit that caused them, and fixes them — automatically.
-No commit hashes to remember, no manual bisecting.
+**kane-bisect** watches your repo, catches regressions with real browser tests, finds the exact commit that caused them, and fixes them automatically.

 This folder contains a small Flask demo app (one feature: search a list of books) used as the test subject, plus `kane_bissect.py`, the tool